anzio-girls-are-supreme-to-your-tastes/LANraragi-Twitter_esque-Theme/README.md

 Promptly got lost in the sauce and this is the outcome.
 Added a bunch of flashy gimmicks.

 AI wrote the initial layout, but It was such a steaming pile I had to put on gloves and clean up.
+Some stuff is still broken, but its mostly usable.